From Non-Hermitian Linear Response to Dynamical Correlations and Fluctuation-Dissipation Relations in Quantum Many-Body Systems: Realization of non-Hermitian linear response

-However, implementing the measurement-induced Zeno effect without destroying the sample poses a prohibitive layer of complexity for many experiments.
-In addition, the required time-dependent modulation of the coupling~$\Omega(t)$ necessitates a high measurement frequency to suppress errors from Trotterization.
-Due to these drawbacks of the \emph{pulsed} Zeno effect, we exploit the \emph{continuous} Zeno effect in what follows.
-The latter arises in the presence of a strong coupling to an external system, which plays the role of a measurement apparatus and leads to wildly fluctuating phases between the relevant Zeno subspaces~\cite{Facchi2008}.
+Unfortunately, implementing the pulsed Zeno effect without destroying the sample during the intermittent measurements poses a prohibitive layer of complexity for many experiments.
+For this reason, we instead exploit the \emph{continuous} Zeno effect in what follows~(see \cref{fig:ancillapostselection:pulsedcontinuouszeno}).
+This formulation of the Zeno effect arises in the presence of a strong coupling to an external system, which plays the role of a measurement apparatus and leads to wildly fluctuating phases between the relevant Zeno subspaces~\cite{Facchi2008}.
 One way of generating such a continuous Zeno effect is by adding engineered classical noise to the system, which has been proposed, e.g., in Ref.~\cite{Stannigel2014} to constrain the dynamics of quantum simulators for lattice gauge theories.
-Here, we apply this idea to realize an effective non-Hermitian Hamiltonian that allows us to directly measure susceptibilities of the form~\labelcref{eq:susceptibilityfixedfinaltime}.
+Here, we apply this idea to realize a time-dependent effective non-Hermitian perturbation.